JoseAUrrea/DigitalClock/README.md

 # DigitalClock
+Using python and tkinter
-A digital clock that represents real accurate time
+A GUI digital clock that represents real accurate time